Esztergom: Languages and ethnic groups

 The city and the neighbouring territories became devastated due to the Ottoman wars.
 Esztergom was repopulated by mostly ethnic Hungarians, some Germans and Slovaks in the late 17th and the early 18th centuries.
 According to András Vályi, the population of Esztergom was mostly Hungarian in 1796, and the German and Slovak minorities were conversant with the Hungarian language.
 Elek Fényes described Esztergom as mostly Hungarian by language in 1851.

 Based on the 1880 census, the city (with Szentgyörgymező, Szenttamás and Víziváros) had 14,944 inhabitants, of whom there were 13,340 (89.3%) Hungarians, 755 (5.1%) Germans and 321 (2.1%) Slovaks by native language.

 According to the 2011 census the total population of Esztergom was 28,926, of whom there were 24,155 (83.5%) Hungarians, 729 (2.5%) Romani, 527 (1.8%) Germans and 242 (0.8%) Slovaks by ethnicity.
 13.6% of the total population did not declare their ethnicity.
-In Hungary people can declare multiple ethnic background, so other people declared Hungarian and a minority one together.
+In Hungary people can declare multiple ethnic backgrounds, so other people declared Hungarian and a minority one together.